bitpwr/grpc-lotr/talk/slides.md

 #backgroundImage: url('https://marp.app/assets/hero-background.svg')
 ---

-# gRPC for "embedded" devices

-# gRPC by example

-# gRPC goes LOTR
+# Using gRPC to fight Sauron
+## Hands on approach to gRPC

 ---